Larry Finch: After basketball

 In 1998, Finch ran for the office of Shelby County Registrar and lost to the incumbent by only 127 votes despite having no government experience.
 He was briefly in the running for coaching positions at Tennessee State, Georgia State, and South Alabama.

 In 2002, Finch suffered a debilitating stroke.
 People close to Finch created the Friends of Larry Finch Foundation to help offset his medical expenses.
 In December 2006, the foundation released a Larry Finch tribute CD called "Eye of the Tiger", featuring performers from Memphis' diverse musical community such as Al Green, The Bar-Kays, Gary Johns, John Kilzer, and Al Kapone.

 Finch died on April 2, 2011, after a long illness.
+A wake was held in his honor on the University of Memphis campus April 8, 2011.

+Posthumous recognition

+In 2019, the University of Memphis appointed a 16-member committee to develop plans for a plaza to honor Finch.
+The proposed completion date was to be October 2020.
+The idea for a memorial for Finch had originally been proposed in 2008 by Memphis Magazine managing editor Frank Murtaugh.
+Though it did not garner support then, the president of the University of Memphis, M. David Rudd, did meet with Murtaugh in 2018 after two columns published in the Magazine.
+The statue took three years to build, and has been erected in front of the Laurie-Walton Basketball Center on the south campus of the University.